Curated category

 - Hiroshi MinagawaHiroshi Minagawa, known by the nickname Nigoro, began his career at Quest Corporation in 1991.
 He worked alongside colleagues Yasumi Matsuno and Akihiko…

-- Shigeru MiyamotoShigeru Miyamoto was born on the 16th of November 1952 in Sonobe, a small town within Kyoto Prefecture.
-His family held modest means while his father taught…
+- Shigeru MiyamotoShigeru Miyamoto was born on the 16th of November, 1952, in the small Japanese town of Sonobe, in Kyoto Prefecture.
+His parents were of modest means, and his…

 - Yoshitaka MurayamaYoshitaka Murayama finished his computer programming studies at the University of Tokyo in the summer of 1992.
 He walked into Konami's newly opened Tokyo…